 Here, you can toggle to view your events, event properties, user properties and user segments.
-Use the search bar to quickly find what you're looking.
-Please note that the data dictionary is used as a referential tool.
+Use the search bar to quickly find what you're looking for.
+Please note that the Data Dictionary is used as a referential tool.

-You may also access Details about each item by clicking on it.
-This will open a new modal, containing important information, such as the Event Key, Display Name, Description, Category, and Associated Properties or Associated Events.
-Users with Owner or Admin access can edit this information within the Data Dictionary or they can open the Events and Properties manager by clicking Settings, then Events and Properties.
+Select an item to view additional details.
+This will open a new modal, containing important information such as the event key, display name, description, category, and associated properties or associated events.
+Users with Owner or Admin access can edit this information within the Data Dictionary or they can open the Events and Properties manager by clicking settings, then events and properties.